abhilashmnair/cartoonizer/README.md

-# cartoonizer
+# :camea: Cartoonizer :fire:
- Create a cartoon version of your image using OpenCV and Python
+Create a cartoon version of your image using OpenCV and Python. :snake: